LI-Code-Lab/AnDevNews/README.md

 # AnDev News

-AnDev News started as a personal project to make reading Android Weekley news letters easier.
-I wanted the ability to read articles in an app and bookmark the ones I found most interesting.
-I have bene using the app for a few years and have decided I would like to add more to it.
-Possibly add other news sources, etc.
+AnDev News started as a personal project to make reading Android Weekly newsletters easier.
+I wanted the ability to read articles in a native app while bookmarking the ones I found most interesting.
+I have been using the app for several years and have decided it could become something more by adding new features/news sources and improving existing ones.

-I have decided to open source this project with the belief that other developers could have a lot to contribute.
-Finding time to work on this has become difficult for me but I feel together we can create a centralized source of news for Android that the entire community could benefit from.
+Open sourcing seemed like a no brainer.
+Let us create a centralized source of news for Android that the entire community could benefit from.

 ## Goals